Skip to main content

 • Technical issues: Create an issue on GitHub

-• Credentials and onboarding: Contact Jupiter team
+• Credentials and onboarding: Contact the Jupiter team

-• General questions: Join Jupiter Discord
+• General questions: Join the Jupiter Discord